srajangarg/srajangarg.github.io/_posts/2016-7-3-Generators-Poly-Conversions.md

 You can refer to last week's post to know what a generator for a polynomial is at a preliminary level.
 An expression may have any number of generators, but our job is to get the least number of generators which will be able to construct the given expression.
 The only rule is that a generator cannot be a `Number` (ie `Rational` or `Integer`).
 So `sqrt(3)` and `pi` can be generators but `2` or `1/2` can't.

 Initially, the approach I was trying out was not general (as I catered to only the Univariate Int case), and expanding it to other polynomials would prove to be immensely difficult.
-Isuru suggested that the funciton should return all the possible generators.
+Isuru suggested that the function should return all the possible generators.
 This will be the most general case for this function, and we can adapt to specific cases based on how many / which generators the function returns.
 I will try and summarize how the function works at a high level.

 If the expression passed to `find_gen` is a